Kavita Kané: Personal life

-Her childhood was spent entirely in Patna, Delhi and Pune, with her parents and two sisters.
-She admits the best companions for all of them were not just each other - but books.
-'My father has a personal collection of over 10,000 books and if you did not read, you were considered a freak!'
-A die-hard aficionado of cinema and theatre, her hobbies are limited to reading - and her family.
+She spent her childhood in Patna, Delhi, and Pune alongside her parents and two sisters.
+Raised in a household with a personal library of over 10,000 books, she and her siblings developed an early interest in reading.
+Her personal interests include cinema, theatre, and literature.
 Married to a mariner, Prakash Kane, she lives in Pune with two daughters, Kimaya and Amiya.